Upcoming Fixtures

 Based on Anglesea Road in picturesque Ballsbridge in Dublin, we have a vibrant youth section supported by top quality coaching and development that has seen our members graduate to the highest standards of world cricket.
 Tyrone Kane; Leah Paul, Rachel Delaney and Celeste Raack are a few of our current International stars.
 Merrion has a history of producing international talent, which includes recently, Gus, Ed, Dom, Cecelia and Isobel Joyce, John Anderson, Kate McKenna, Elena Tice as well as a number of others.

-Merrion has a large number of teams (seven men, three women, three social and boys and girls teams for all age groups) catering for all standards and interests.Our brand new award winning clubhouse is the perfect place to enjoy the club's social and friendly atmosphere throughout the cricket season - with families particularly welcome, to a ground that's especially safe for young children as access is well off the main road.
+Merrion has a large number of teams (six men, three women, three social and boys and girls teams for all age groups) catering for all standards and interests.Our brand new award winning clubhouse is the perfect place to enjoy the club's social and friendly atmosphere throughout the cricket season - with families particularly welcome, to a ground that's especially safe for young children as access is well off the main road.

 We have been at our present location in Angelsea Road since 1906.
 Merrion is a family oriented club that is an integral part of the local community.
 We have members from across Dublin and have grown to be one of the biggest amateur cricket clubs in Europe.
 Merrion already has excellent facilities with a major new clubhouse development completed in the 2014 season.